shaiqmalik/Deep-Learning-for-Perception-CS452-Final-Project/README.md

 "tranfer_learn.ipynb" is an ipython notebook that contains the code of transfer learning and fine tuning the InceptionV3 model
 # weights-improvement-05-0.9795.hdf5
 "weights-improvement-05-0.9795.hdf5" is a weights file that contains the tuned weights for our InceptionV3 model
+# LinkForWeights.txt
+"LinkForWeights.txt" contains the link to the weight files fo both the models.